cerc-io/laconic-registry-cli/README.md

 ## Operations

-These commands require a `config.yml` file present in the current worknig directory when using the CLI.
+These commands require a `config.yml` file present in the current working directory when using the CLI.

 Get node status: